Regulatory Mappings

 - If agent executes trades

-- Retention: 6 years + 3 years accessible
+- Retention: 6 years, first 2 years in easily accessible place

 Governance Records: